Case Study 1

 During refurbishment of a tenanted residential property a customer of Case Environmental discovered what appeared to be a well repurposed as a septic tank.
 Case Environmental investigated and confirmed that the asset was a well being used as a septic tank; of note, it still featured the original hand pump.

 This presented a considerable pollution risk to the island aquifer and required immediate action to remove the pollution.
-Case Environment wrote a specification for the remedial works and a local contractor undertook the necessary works.
+Case Environment wrote a specification for the remedial works and a local contractor undertook the necessary work.
 The well was found to be around 10m deep and after emptying and cleaning was decommissioned by filling the well with inert media to replicate existing ground-conditions.
 The top structure of the well was capped to ensure no further pollution could occur.

 Case Study 4